magsoftware/dispatchbox/README.md

 │   ├── schema.sql
 │   └── insert_outbox.sql
 └── docs/                 # Documentation
-    └── plans/            # Development plans
+    ├── plans/            # Development plans
+    ├── IMPROVEMENTS.md   # Improvement proposals
+    └── DEAD_LETTER_QUEUE.md  # Dead Letter Queue documentation
 ```

 ## How It Works

 1. **Multiple worker processes** are started, each with its own database connection
+2. Each worker process has a unique name (e.g., `worker-00-pid12345`) for logging identification
-2. Each process runs a **polling loop** that fetches pending/retry events
+3. Each process runs a **polling loop** that fetches pending/retry events
-3. Events are fetched using `FOR UPDATE SKIP LOCKED` to prevent conflicts
+4. Events are fetched using `FOR UPDATE SKIP LOCKED` to prevent conflicts
+5. **Connection health check** is performed before each operation with automatic reconnection
-4. Each event is processed in a **separate thread** using ThreadPoolExecutor
+6. Each event is processed in a **separate thread** using ThreadPoolExecutor
-5. On success, events are marked as `done`
+7. On success, events are marked as `done`
-6. On failure, events are marked as `retry` with updated `next_run_at`
+8. On failure, events are marked as `retry` with updated `next_run_at` and incremented attempts
-7. After max attempts, events are marked as `dead`
+9. After `max_attempts` (default: 5), events are marked as `dead` and moved to Dead Letter Queue
+10. Dead events are logged with warnings and can be reviewed/manually retried (see [Dead Letter Queue docs](docs/DEAD_LETTER_QUEUE.md))

+## Dead Letter Queue

+Events that exceed the maximum retry attempts are marked as `dead` and stored in the database.
+These events are not automatically processed anymore, allowing you to:

+- Review problematic events
+- Analyze failure patterns
+- Manually retry after fixing underlying issues

+See [Dead Letter Queue documentation](docs/DEAD_LETTER_QUEUE.md) for details on current implementation and future enhancements.

 ## Event Handlers